 Acne is a chronic, inflammatory skin condition that causes spots and pimples.
 Pimples most often appear on the:

 It is a skin disease caused by fluctuations in hormones.
 This means there is a disruption in your endocrine system.
 Any person can have acne, but the most affected age groups are teens and young adults.
 According to the statistics, 80 percent of people between ages 11 and 30 have acne outbreaks at some point.
 Acne may appear because of excessive oil production, dead skin cells may be clogging pores, or you may have a bacterial infection.

 Healthy Diet: It can be a cure, but not for everyone.
 A healthy diet helps toward improving blood sugar imbalances.
 For some people, this isn’t the right method forward.
-A person with poor digestion, hormone imbalances, acne and other polycystic ovary syndromes (PCOS) symptoms would not benefit from this treatment.
-For the body to effectively heal quickly, it needs:
+Those that experience bad digestion, acne, imbalance with hormones including other polycystic ovary issues, benefits would not be effected towards these symptoms.
+To ensure the body can quickly heal, it needs: